The most successful marketers have one thing in common.

 If you can identify trends and make applicable changes to your marketing strategy, it will give you an edge over your competition.

-After extensive research, I came to the conclusion the above trends will have a major impact on the success of your brand.
+After extensive research, we came to the conclusion the above trends will have a major impact on the success of your brand.